MicrosoftDocs/memdocs/memdocs/intune/protect/windows-driver-updates-overview.md

 ### Is there a way to set a deadline for drivers?

-- The Quality Update deadline and grace period settings apply to drivers.
+The Quality Update deadline and grace period settings apply to drivers.

+Here are some more details on when deadlines are applied to drivers:

 - A driver is approved to be made available (manually or automatically) on a date.
 This is shown as the First Deployment.
 - On first or initial scan the approved driver is offered to the device.
-The offered date is also the start date and time for the deadline.
+The date the client's update scan initially discovered the update is also the start date and time for the deadline.
 - The deadline calculation for both quality and feature updates is based off the time the client's update scan initially discovered the update.
 See [Enforcing compliance deadlines for updates](/windows/deployment/update/wufb-compliancedeadlines)

 ### How do I set deferrals for drivers?